WHY HARD MONEY?

 Hard money is a type of creative financing usually provided by private investors and small lending companies instead of institutionalized lenders such as banks, mortgage companies and credit unions.
 It is primarily asset-based and a loan’s eligibility is determined by assessing the value of the collateralized property.
 Because hard money is asset–based, the credit score of the borrower is not important.
 If a lender believes that a property, or “deal,” is good, he hard money loan will be provided to the borrower.

 This type of lending is not meant to provide long–term financing solutions.
 Hard money is usually used as bridge loans, or short-term loans, that enable a borrower to obtain temporary but fast solutions to a financial problem or to close real estate deals quickly.
-Apply for your Hard Money loan now
+Apply for your residential hard money loan now

 In real estate investing, hard money lenders generally provide around 65% of a property’s after repaired value (ARV).
 That is, if the property offered as collateral is valued at $100,000 in good condition, the borrower can usually get $65,000 from the lender.
 Some lenders go as high as 70% of the ARV.